filecoin-project/lotus/README.md

 through a subset of the api.
 This code is used to implement the lotus-storage-miner process.

+## Pond
+Pond is a graphical testbed for lotus.
+It can be used to spin up nodes, connect them in a given topology, start them mining, and observe how they function over time.

+To try it out, run `make pond`, then run the `pond` binary that gets created.
+Once it is running, visit localhost:2222 in your browser.

 ## License
 MIT + Apache